 The charm of the cuckoo clock has made it one of the most sought-after gifts from Germany.
-Originating from the Schwarzwald (Black Forest), these clocks range in style and quality but usually feature intricate wood carving and the delightful call of the cuckoo at the top of the hour.
+Schwarzwald (Black Forest) cuckoo clocks range in style and quality but usually feature intricate wood carving and the delightful call of the cuckoo at the top of the hour.

 History of the German Cuckoo Clock

-While the origins of the clock are nebulous, the first true cuckoo clock probably came into being around 1730 with the clock maker Franz Anton Ketterer in the village of Schonwald, Germany.
+While the origins of the clock are nebulous, the first true cuckoo clock was created in 1730 by the clock maker Franz Anton Ketterer in the village of Schonwald.

-This may have been the first clock to contain the cuckoo mechanism, but the singing cuckoo had been around since 1619 in the collection of Elector August of Sachsen.
-Some sources put the mechanism in play as early as 1669.
+This may have been the first clock to contain the cuckoo mechanism, but the singing cuckoo had been around since 1619.

 Whatever the case, the first cuckoo clock that resembles current clocks is the Bahnhäusle model from 1850.
 This design, which resembles a railway signalman's house, was the result of a design competition of the Baden School of Clock-making.
 By 1860, elaborate carvings were added as well as quaint pine cone weights.